Resource 1

 • Is the customer being asked to figure something out you already know?

-• Is the customer waiting on guidance they should have received proactively?
+• Are they waiting on guidance that should have been given proactively?

-The question to ask: What's the customer outcome we're driving for?
+The question we asked every single piece of our process: What's the customer outcome we're driving for?

 Not what the step produces internally.
 Not what gets checked off.
 What does the customer feel, know, or become able to do because this step happened?
 If you can't answer that clearly, the step isn't designed for the customer yet.